apache/hudi/docs/community.cn.md

 Here are few ways, you can get involved.

  - Ask (and/or) answer questions on our support channels listed above.
- - Review code or HIPs
+ - Review code or RFCs
  - Help improve documentation
  - Author blogs on our wiki
  - Testing; Improving out-of-box experience by reporting bugs
- - Share new ideas/directions to pursue or propose a new HIP
+ - Share new ideas/directions to pursue or propose a new RFC
  - Contributing code to the project ([newbie JIRAs](https://issues.apache.org/jira/issues/?jql=project+%3D+HUDI+AND+component+%3D+newbie))

 ## Become a Committer